Achronus/django_project_quickstart_tool/README.md

   - Adding the `django-compressor` settings
 - Creates a `firstapp` called `core`
 - Updates `config/urls.py` to include `django-browser-reload` and `firstapp`
-- Creates a `_base.html` and an `index.html` file in `core/templates/core`
+- Creates a `_base.html` and an `index.html` file in `firstapp/templates/firstapp`
-- Creates a `Flowbite` navbar in `core/templates/core/components`
+- Creates a `Flowbite` navbar in `firstapp/templates/firstapp/components`
 - Creates a `superuser` based on default values in the `setup.py` file
 - Performs initial database `migration`

-# Customisation
+## Customisation
-The `setup.py` file has some customisation options at the top of the file under the section labelled `EDITABLE CONSTANTS`.

-This includes the `createsuperuser` details.
+There are a few ways to add custom elements to the tool.

+Firstly, you can edit the constant variables in the `config.py` file.
+These include:

+- The `projectapp` directory name
+- The `firstapp` directory name
+- The `STATIC_URL` and `STATIC_ROOT_DIR`
+- The `createsuperuser` admin details
+- The `PIP` packages to install
+- Various items to add to the `settings.py` file, such as items in the `INSTALLED_APPS` and `MIDDLEWARE` sections

+Secondly, you can add custom files to the `setup_assets` folder.
+These are divided into three folders:

+- `root` - for root files in the main project directory
+- `static` - for static items such as `css`, `js`, and `img` files
+- `templates` - for template files in your project

+_Note: template files follow the standard convention required by `Django` to work correctly.
+For example, the ones in `firstapp` follow the convention: `templates/firstapp/...`._

-# Dependencies
+## Dependencies

 _Note: The install requires [NodeJS](https://nodejs.org/en), NPM, and [Python](https://www.python.org/downloads/) to be installed on your local machine._

 1. To get started, clone the repository, enter the folder, run `setup.py`, and input a project name when prompted:

 ```bash
 git clone https://github.com/Achronus/django_project_quickstart_tool.git
 ```